ghiscoding/slickgrid-universal/README.md

 ### Frameworks using this monorepo
   - [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) starting with version `>=3.x`
   - [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) starting with version `>=3.x`
-  - [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) is to use it with plain JavaScript or TypeScript without targeting any particular framework.
+  - [Vanilla bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle) is to use it with plain JavaScript or TypeScript without targeting any particular framework and here some demos using it
+    - [Webpack-Demo-Vanilla-Bundle](https://ghiscoding.github.io/slickgrid-universal) - internal demo with Material Design theme & Salesforce themes
+    - [Slickgrid-Universal-Vite-Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) - Slickgrid-Universal demo with ViteJS

 The Vanilla Implementation (which is not associated to any framework) was built with [WebPack](https://webpack.js.org/) and is also used to run and test all the UI functionalities [Cypress](https://www.cypress.io/) (E2E tests).
 The [Vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-bundle), which extends the `vanilla-bundle` package is what we use in our SalesForce implementation (with Lightning Web Component), hence the creation of this monorepo library.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
 Slickgrid-Universal has **100%** Unit Test Coverage, we are talking about +15,000 lines of code (+3,700 unit tests) that are fully tested with [Jest](https://jestjs.io/).
-There are also +450 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (there's also an additional +500 tests in Aurelia-Slickgrid)
+There are also +450 Cypress E2E tests to cover all [Examples](https://ghiscoding.github.io/slickgrid-universal/) and most UI functionalities (there's also an additional +500 tests in Angular/Aurelia-Slickgrid)

 ### Available Demos